 The TEAP Scheme is an individual accreditation scheme that encourages and recognises the continuing professional development of individual BALEAP members.
 It is portfolio-based and appropriate for all EAP teachers, whether they have 3 months’ experience or 3 decades.
 There are 3 TEAP pathways: Associate Fellow, Fellow and Senior Fellow.
 The Senior Fellow pathway also has an optional component to become a TEAP Mentor & Assessor.

-Successful participants in the scheme need to demonstrate competence in various areas of professional practice.
+Successful participants in the Scheme need to demonstrate competence in various areas of professional practice.
 They do so by writing a reflective claim and by building up a portfolio of evidence to support that claim.
 The competencies were researched by the TEAP Working Party which produced the TEAP Competency Framework 2008.
 Further information can be found in the BALEAP TEAP Scheme Handbook.

 Click here for more TEAP resources.

 Why do participants in the scheme recommend it?